-The study of the role of religious values, traditions and identities in contemporary life in the Middle East is a particular focus of the program.
 The persistence of conflict and violence in the region makes an understanding of the Middle East essential for a global citizen.
-A Middle East Studies minor prepares students for a range of careers including public service, international business, education, diplomacy, law, and non-profit work.
+A Middle East studies minor prepares students for a range of careers including public service, international business, education, diplomacy, law and nonprofit work.